Glazer Capital, Llc Buys Churchill Capital Corp IV, Immunomedics Inc, Momenta Pharmaceuticals Inc, Sells Far Point Acquisition Corp, Spartan Energy Acquisition Corp, Graf Industrial Corp

 - Crescent Acquisition Corp (CRSA) - 3,472,971 shares, 2.48% of the total portfolio.
 Shares added by 133.63%

 Glazer Capital, Llc initiated holding in CC Neuberger Principal Holdings II.
 The purchase prices were between $10 and $10.5, with an estimated average price of $10.18.
-The stock is now traded at around $10.25.
+The stock is now traded at around $10.24.
 The impact to a portfolio due to this purchase was 2.98%.
-The holding were 4,055,619 shares as of .New Purchase: Foley Trasimene Acquisition Corp II (BFT.U)
+The holding were 4,055,619 shares as of 2020-09-30.New Purchase: Foley Trasimene Acquisition Corp II (BFT.U)

 Glazer Capital, Llc initiated holding in Foley Trasimene Acquisition Corp II.
 The purchase prices were between $10 and $10.6, with an estimated average price of $10.23.
-The stock is now traded at around $11.05.
+The stock is now traded at around $11.10.
 The impact to a portfolio due to this purchase was 2.12%.
-The holding were 2,919,631 shares as of .New Purchase: TWC Tech Holdings II Corp (TWCTU)
+The holding were 2,919,631 shares as of 2020-09-30.New Purchase: TWC Tech Holdings II Corp (TWCTU)

 Glazer Capital, Llc sold out a holding in Far Point Acquisition Corp.
 The sale prices were between $9.78 and $12, with an estimated average price of $10.32.Sold Out: Spartan Energy Acquisition Corp (SPAQ)